Wishing everyone their heart’s desire.

 Nanny 911 is enough to make any parent feel guilty about their parenting skills.

 This is great for dipping fruit, graham crackers, pretzels, and even chocolate.

 In a bowl measure about Â¼ cup peanut butter with about 1-tablespoon honey.
 Hold the spoon firmly in one hand and with the other hand, hold the bowl and slowly stir in circular movements.
 Let your child do this next.
 You can take turns stirring.
 Make the mixture thin enough to dip fruit pieces.

-A normalized child, sounds rather strange at first glance, but it is a one of the main building blocks of Montessori education.
+A normalized child sounds rather strange at first glance but it is one of the main building blocks of Montessori education.
 Here is my interpretation of the definition and philosophy of normalization.

 Montessori believed that the right environment normalized children.
 A prepared environment that allowed children to be independent and learn freely helped achieve this goal.
-In the Montessori school where I taught, we noticed that the children took about 6 to 8 weeks to normalize to the routine of school, the rules, and work.
-This normalization process helps a child to become himself or herself without the negative influences of the world we sometimes live in.
-In this process Montessori noticed that the children developed a joy of learning, which motivated normal behavior as well.
+In the Montessori school where I taught we noticed that most children took about 6 to 8 weeks to normalize to the routine of school, the rules and work.
+This normalization process in a nurturing classroom helps a child to develop without the negative influences of the world we sometimes live in.
+After awhile Montessori noticed that children developed a joy of learning, which motivated normal behavior as well.
 Because everything was “hands on” in the Montessori classroom, the children learned to use their senses in a cognitive way.
-In essence, work with the equipment made the child whole and well.
+In essence, work with the equipment and materials made the child whole and well.
 By using their hands, Montessori noticed that the children could integrate information better and think more clearly.
 This process normalized the child.

 Peeling a banana is one of the first food preparations you can do with your child.
 Montessori encouraged practical life skills for toddlers and young children.